bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

    +--------+   +----------+  +----------------------+
 ```

-We would represent this in NameTBD as follows:
+We would represent this in Geedka as follows:

 ```
 m|      Let's play a guessing game